jaspector

 Monday-Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Varies by project type.
+Typical sequence: Varies by project type.
 For new construction, typical sequence includes foundation/footing inspection, framing/rough inspection, insulation, and final inspection.
 Separate inspections are required for electrical, plumbing, and mechanical rough-in and finals.

-Natrona County Building Permit FAQ
+Source: Natrona County Building Department ↗

-Do I need a building permit in unincorporated Natrona County, WY?
+01 Do I need a building permit in unincorporated Natrona County, WY?

 Permits are required for new buildings (residential and commercial), additions (bedrooms, bathrooms, family rooms, etc.), residential work (decks, garages, fences over 7 feet, fireplaces, water heaters), renovations (garage conversions, basement finishing), and electrical, plumbing, and mechanical (HVAC) systems.

-How much does a building permit cost in unincorporated Natrona County, WY?
+02 How much does a building permit cost in unincorporated Natrona County, WY?

+Building permit fees in unincorporated Natrona County, WY are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Project valuation is calculated using four components: labor, materials, overhead, and profit.
 Alternatively, the contractor's total contract price (including all materials and labor) may be used to establish valuation..

-How do I apply for a building permit in unincorporated Natrona County, WY?
+03 How do I apply for a building permit in unincorporated Natrona County, WY?

-1. Determine whether your project requires a permit by contacting the Building Department at (307) 235-9435 or reviewing the FAQ.
+To apply for a building permit in unincorporated Natrona County, WY, follow these steps: 1.
+Determine whether your project requires a permit by contacting the Building Department at (307) 235-9435 or reviewing the FAQ.
 2. Prepare required documents: completed Building Permit Application, site plan, copy of building plans (some projects require plans stamped by a Wyoming-licensed Professional Engineer), and applicable fees.
 3. Submit application, site plan, plans, and fees to the Building Department in person at Room 205 or through the OpenGov online portal.
 4. Staff reviews submission for compliance with adopted building codes and zoning regulations.
 5. Plan review takes up to ten (10) business days once all documents are received.
 6. Upon approval, permit is issued.
 Post the permit on-site before starting work.
 7. Schedule required inspections throughout construction.
 Inspections can typically be scheduled for the next business day (up to 48 hours during busy periods).
 8. Pass all required inspections and obtain final sign-off.

-How long does it take to get a building permit in unincorporated Natrona County, WY?
+04 How long does it take to get a building permit in unincorporated Natrona County, WY?

-What work is exempt from building permits in unincorporated Natrona County, WY?
+05 What work is exempt from building permits in unincorporated Natrona County, WY?

-How do I schedule a building inspection in unincorporated Natrona County, WY?
+06 How do I schedule a building inspection in unincorporated Natrona County, WY?

-Inspections can be scheduled via: (307) 235-9435, OpenGov portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Natrona County, WY via: (307) 235-9435, OpenGov portal.
 Requests should be submitted at least one business day in advance; up to 48 hours notice may be needed during busy periods..